nicitaacom/AWS-scraper/dev_readme.md

 Include clear comments (//1. do sth), use one-line concise code & ternaries, and avoid tiny abbreviations like idx, ctx, or e.
 Make sure phone numbers does not include spaces slashes dashes or any other symbols - it must be numbers only including country code e.g "441642296631"

-Existing SDKs: DuckduckGoSDK, FoursquareSDK, GoogleCustomSearchSDK, HunterSDK, OpenCorporatesSDK, searchSDK, SerpSDK, TomTomSDK
-DO NOT USE list:
+Existing SDKs: ApifyContactInfoSDK, DuckduckGoSDK, FoursquareSDK, GoogleCustomSearchSDK, HunterSDK, OpenCorporatesSDK, ScrapingBeeSDK, searchSDK, SerpSDK, TomTomSDK DO NOT USE list:
  1. BingSearchSDK  because "Product to be retired Bing Search and Bing Custom Search APIs will be retired on 11th August 2025"
  2. ClearbitSDK because ❗API keys are available for Clearbit accounts created in 2023 and earlier.
 If you signed up in 2024,